platform9/pf9-ui-plugin/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report
+name: 'Bug: '
-about: Create a report to help us improve
+about: Report a reproducible bug or regression.
 title: ''
 labels: ''
 assignees: ''